lemin194/SinoNomCharacterRetrieval/README.md

 pip install -r requirements.txt
 ```

-After the installation, you can start the training by runing the training scripts provided.
+After the installation, you can start by runing the training scripts provided.